-Professional Enrichment Center (Centro de Enriquecimiento Profesional - CEP) was established in July 1996 with matching non-recurrent funds from the Central Administration.
-The concept for the Center originated in the Division of Continuing Education and Professional Studies under the Dean of Academic Affairs in coordination with the Project Pro-Excellence in Teaching and Learning (PEEA).
+Professional Enrichment Center was established in July 1996 with matching non-recurrent funds from the Central Administration.
+The concept for the Center originated in the Division of Continuing Education and Professional Studies under the Dean of Academic Affairs in coordination with the Project Pro- Excellence in Teaching and Learning (PEEA).
 The PEEA initiative arose mainly from a resolution from the Parents' Association presented to UPRM's Chancellor in 1990.

 CEP was created in 96-97 by the Administrative Board, through Certification number 596, which mandates professional development activities for all faculty personnel hired since August 1997.
 Faculty must comply with 29 contact hours during the first year of service.
 The professor's participation is kept on record and it is taken into consideration for the various personnel actions at the institutional level.
 Additionally, certifications number 11-12-105 (2011) and 14-15-247 requires all graduate students receiving assistantships to complete 21 hours of professional development during their first year to maintain eligibility.
-Furthermore, in response to faculty and administrative professional development interests, CEP formed an alliance with the Research and Development Center (R&DC) to create the Research Academy for Faculty & Postdoctoral Fellows in 2012.
-The Research Academy's primary goal is to foster, energize, and promote research at UPRM.
-The Academy offers mentorship, professional development, and social activities for researchers.